 2000-2002 | Ahmed participates in a series of traditional and contemporary painting exhibitions including 'Landing on the Earth's Surface' at Al-Maseef Cultural Club in Abha.
-He wins a series of prizes including the Abha Cultural Prize for Fine Art and Photography.
+He wins several prizes including the Abha Cultural Prize for Fine Art and Photography.

-In 2000, he meets HRH The Prince of Wales, who is in residence at Al-Meftaha, painting watercolors of the surrounding landscape.
+In 2000, he meets HRH The Prince of Wales, who is in residence at al-Meftaha, painting watercolours of the surrounding landscape.
 His studio at no. 9 is opposite Ahmed's at no. 7.

-2003 | Ahmed creates and exhibits his first X-ray paintings at Al-Meftaha.
+2003 | Ahmed creates and exhibits his first X-ray paintings at al-Meftaha.
 They are chosen for the 6th Saudi Malwan Contest and exhibited in Jeddah, Beirut, Sidon and Manama.
 Ahmed meets British artist Stephen Stapleton in Abha and they begin a friendship and creative collaboration which will eventually lead to the founding of Edge of Arabia.

-2004 | Ahmed shows his X-ray paintings at a radical exhibition in Jeddah, organised by the newly-formed Shatta group.
-The exhibition challenges existing parameters of art practice in the Kingdom, and is widely discussed and reported in the media.
-Ahmed exhibits increasingly conceptual work and performances including 'The End', 'Chewing', 'Standing in Front of You', and 'So far you are from the Earth'.
+2004 | Ahmed shows his X-ray paintings at a radical exhibition in Jeddah, organised by the newly formed Shatta group, of which he is a founder-member.
+The exhibition challenges existing parameters of art practice in the Kingdom and is widely discussed and reported in the media.
+Ahmed exhibits increasingly conceptual work and performances including 'The End', 'Chewing', 'Standing in Front of You', and 'So Far You Are From the Earth'.

-2005 | Ahmed works in the emergency room of Aseer Central Hospital throughout the final year of his medical training.
+2005 | Ahmed works in the emergency room of Asir Central Hospital throughout the final year of his medical training.

-Group exhibitions include the Al Sharjah Calligraphy Biennial (UAE), the 3rd Shatta group exhibition (Jeddah) and a Saudi Arts Delegation to Tunisia.
+Group exhibitions include the Sharjah Calligraphy Biennial (UAE), the 3rd Shatta group exhibition (Jeddah) and a Saudi Arts Delegation to Tunisia.

-Ahmed wins the Al-Meftaha Photography Prize for 'Aseer from the Air', a book of aerial photographs of the Aseer region commissioned by Prince Khalid Al-Faisal.
-Venetia Porter, Curator of Islamic and Middle Eastern Art at the British Museum sees X-Ray 2003 for the first time.
+Ahmed wins the al-Meftaha Photography Prize for Asir from the Air, a book of aerial photographs of the Asir region commissioned by Prince Khalid al-Faisal.
+Venetia Porter, Curator of Islamic and Middle Eastern Art at the British Museum, sees 'X-Ray 2003' for the first time.

-2006 | Ahmed graduates with a Bachelor of Medicine and Bachelor of surgery (M.B.B.S) from King Khalid University, Abha College of Medicine, and works as a resident doctor at Aseer Central Hospital.
+2006 | Ahmed graduates with a Bachelor of Medicine and Bachelor of Surgery (M.B.B.S) from King Khalid University, Abha College of Medicine, and works as a resident doctor at Asir Central Hospital.

-His X-Ray 2003 painting is bought by the British Museum and included in 'Word into Art', the most comprehensive survey exhibition of contemporary Middle Eastern artists ever held in Europe.
+His 'X-Ray 2003' painting is bought by the British Museum and included in Word into Art, the most comprehensive survey exhibition of contemporary Middle Eastern artists ever held in Europe.
 Ahmed travels to London for the opening and is invited by the Saudi Ambassador to exhibit paintings and photographs at the Royal Embassy of Saudi Arabia.

-On the back of Mater's inclusion in 'Word into Art' comes a burst of publicity.
-Upon his return to Saudi, HRH King Abdullah flies to Abha to meet the artists of Al-Meftaha.
+On the back of Mater's inclusion in Word into Art comes a burst of publicity.
+Upon his return to Saudi, HRH King Abdullah flies to Abha to meet the artists of al-Meftaha.

 While there, he publicly praises Ahmed as an important cultural role model for young Saudis.
-Ahmed also takes part in a delegation of Saudi photographers to Japan and Singapore and founds Ibn Aseer (Son of Aseer), a collective of Abha-based artists and designers.
+Ahmed also takes part in a delegation of Saudi photographers to Japan and Singapore and founds Ibn Asir ('Son of Asir'), a collective of Abha-based artists and designers.

 2007 | Ahmed is invited by the US State Department to take part in the International Visitor Leadership Program in Washington DC.
 The programme takes him across America and includes courses on politics, the media, education, and the arts.
-'X-Ray 2003' is exhibited in 'Word into Art' in Dubai and Ahmed is invited to present his Yellow Cow project for the first time at the 8th Sharjah Biennale: Still Life; Art, Ecology and the Politics of Change.
-He meets pioneering Emirati artists, Hassan Sharif and Mohammed Kazem, who have a major influence on his conceptual approach.
+'X-Ray 2003' is exhibited in Word into Art in Dubai, and Ahmed is invited to present his 'Yellow Cow' project for the first time at the 8th Sharjah Biennale which is called Still Life; Art, Ecology and the Politics of Change.
+He meets pioneering Emirati artists Hassan Sharif and Mohammed Kazem, who have a major influence on his conceptual approach.

-Ahmed becomes the face of Mobily, Saudi's largest mobile phone company, appearing in a TV commercial celebrating his life as an artist and doctor living in Aseer.
+Ahmed becomes the face of Mobily, Saudi's largest mobile phone company, appearing in a TV commercial celebrating his life as an artist and doctor living in Asir.